 Open the original Metashape project.
 Select File > Import > Import Cameras… command.
 Select BINGO (*.dat) file type and browse to the itera.dat file in the BINGO project folder.

 In Import Cameras dialog select the same image orientation you were using for export and click OK button to import BINGO adjustment results.

 In Open Distortion Grids dialog select distortion grids created in BINGO if any.
 If there were no distortion grids created, click Cancel.

 Proceed with the remaining processing steps

-After importing BINGO adjustment results, you can proceed with other processing steps such as required for your project: build dense point cloud; building digital elevation model (DEM); building orthomosaic, build a tiled model.
+After importing BINGO adjustment results, you can proceed with other processing steps such as required for your project: build point cloud; building digital elevation model (DEM); building orthomosaic, build a tiled model.
 You can find a description these steps in our solutions - Aerial data processing.